PatrickStar0913/Highlights-Prediction-on-News/README.md

 # Highlights-Prediction-on-News
-Master Project for Highlights Prediction with Attentive Bidirectional LSTM
+Master Project of Highlights Prediction with Attentive Bidirectional LSTM